WHAT AGE SHOULD MY CHILD HAVE AN ORTHODONTIC EVALUATION?

 Tooth movement is a natural response to light pressure over a period of time.
 Pressure is applied by using a variety of orthodontic hardware (appliances), the most common being a brace or bracket attached to the teeth and connected by an archwire.
 Periodic changing of these arch wires puts pressure on the teeth.
 At different stages of treatment, your child may wear headgear, elastics, a positioner or a retainer.
-Most orthodontic appointments are scheduled 4 to 6 weeks apart to give the teeth time to move.
+Most orthodontic appointments at our Brookfield office are scheduled 4 to 6 weeks apart to give the teeth time to move.

 WILL IT HURT?

 When teeth are first moved, discomfort may result.
 This usually lasts about 24 to 72 hours.
 Patients report a lessening of pain as the treatment progresses.
 Pain medicines such as acetaminophen (Tylenol) or ibuprofen (Advil) usually help relieve the pain.

 The part of your braces that actually moves the teeth.
 The arch wire is attached to the brackets by small elastic donuts or ligature wires.
 Arch Wires are changed throughout the treatment.
 Each change brings you closer to the ideal tooth position.

 Brackets are the “Braces” or small attachments that are bonded directly to the tooth surface.
 The brackets are the part of your braces to which the dentist or assistant attaches the arch wire.

 Occasionally, a bracket may come loose and become an irritation to your mouth.
 You can remove the loose bracket and save it in an envelope to bring to the office.
 Call Brookfield’s braces and invisalign experts at The Fun Kid’s Dentist as soon as possible and make an appointment to re-glue the bracket.